 As daycares and summer camps closed up shop and employees switched to work from home or furlough, many ended up with funded accounts they could no longer use.
 The IRS is allowing employers some temporary flexibility with regards to these plans but does not require them to adopt any changes.
 If you may end up with leftover funds, consult your plan administrator to evaluate your options.

-8. Fund your tax-deferred accounts.
+8. Reevaluate your tax-deferred accounts.

 Have you made the maximum contribution to your Health Savings Account?
 Are you contributing the allowable maximum to your 401(k) or IRA?
 Consider saving more if your budget allows.
 All those contributions work towards a healthy savings and can have significant tax advantages.
-Seek professional advice on the best options for you.

 9. Estimate your 2020 and 2021 income to decide if bunching deductible expenses will benefit you.